 This article highlights what you may be able to do under permitted development rights (PD), but you should always check with your local planning authority to ensure you do not require planning permission, as, in some cases, PD rights may have been removed.

 If you’re thinking of selling the property in the future, obtain a Certificate of Lawful Development from your local authority, confirming the project falls within PD.
-This will usually cost £75.
+This will usually cost around £100.
 For more information, visit planningportal.co.uk.

 Please note, Scotland, Wales and Northern Ireland each have their own version of these rules, so be sure to check locally.

-Until 2019, the Government has doubled the maximum size of rear, single-storey extensions allowed under PD.
-It means you can add an eight-metre extension to a detached house (previously four metres) and a six-metre extension to an attached property (previously), without planning permission.
+Until 2019, the Government has doubled the maximum size of rear, single storey extensions allowed under PD.
+It means you can add an 8m extension to a detached house (previously 4m) and a 6m extension to an attached property (previously 3m), without planning permission.
 You can find out more in our guide to permitted development rights for extensions.
 However, the following criteria also apply:

-- If the extension sits within two metres of a boundary, the roof cannot be higher than three metres, or four metres otherwise.
+- If the extension sits within 2m of a boundary, the roof cannot be higher than 3m, or 4m otherwise;

 - Find out more about building a single-storey extension.

 As long as you’re not extending the overall footprint of your home, permitted development allows you to carry out interior remodelling – such as demolishing interior walls to create an open-plan layout – without obtaining planning permission.

 You’ll need to follow building regulations guidance for some parts of the work, such as structural and electrical changes, though.

 Be inspired by these open plan room design ideas.